Medical Lab Technician (MLT) Schools

 By completing Barton Community College’s online medical laboratory technology program, students will receive an associate in applied science degree and will be eligible to take national certification examinations.
 It is advisable for students to use this degree as a bridge to other medical careers or pathways.

-Designed to be completed in a hybrid format, the program will require students to work with an advisor who will help them in creating a tailored plan of study, helping them in meeting their individual needs.
+Designed to be completed in a hybrid format, the program will require students to work with an advisor who will help them in creating a tailored plan of study, helping them meet their individual needs.

-This 68-credit program includes courses such as urinalysis and body fluids; hematology & coagulation; immunology; clinical practicum; clinical chemistry; immunohematology; pathogenic microbiology; human parasitology, mycobacterium & mycology; and laboratory operations and leadership.
-Tuition assistance is available to Kansas high school graduates.
+This 68-credit program includes courses such as urinalysis and body fluids, hematology and coagulation, immunology, clinical practicum, clinical chemistry, immunohematology, pathogenic microbiology, human parasitology, mycobacterium, and mycology, and laboratory operations and leadership.

 • Location: Great Bend, KS